Non-alcoholic Fatty Liver Disease

 - Exercise.
 Aerobic exercise 3 times a week for 20 to 45 minutes can help decrease fat buildup in your liver.
 Examples are cycling, brisk walking, or jogging.
 Ask your caregiver about the best exercise plan for you.

 - Eat healthy foods.
 Examples are vegetables, fruit, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-Foods low in simple carbohydrates, high fructose corn syrup, and trans fat may help decrease fat buildup in your liver.
+Foods low in simple carbohydrates, low in high fructose corn syrup (HFCS), and low in trans fat may help decrease fat buildup in your liver.

 - Do not drink alcohol.
 Alcohol may make NAFLD worse and harm your liver.